r3sgame/likewise-learn-blog/_posts/2023-06-15-engagementrate.md

 Engagement Rate = ((500 + 100 + 50) / 10,000) * 100 = 6.5%

+If you want to make it easier to predict and improve your engagement rates, consider using [Likewise Learn](https://likewise-learn.web.app/).

 ## Why is it Useful?

 - Audience Connection: Engagement rate is a valuable indicator of how well you are connecting with your audience.
 A higher engagement rate signifies that your content resonates with your followers and encourages them to take action.
 It shows that you're fostering meaningful interactions and building a community around your brand or content.